Research & Commentary Advisors About Search

 Incentive Misalignment

-Conceptual Framework
+Conceptual Framework of Society-Centered AI

 Our research synthesizes insights across disciplinary boundaries—integrating learning sciences, critical pedagogy, systems thinking, and participatory design—to develop theoretical frameworks that are both intellectually rigorous and practically actionable.
 The interactive knowledge graph below visualizes the conceptual architecture underpinning our scholarly work.